DataWranglerPro/quartz/content/Other Interests/Jesus/Fire Prayers.md

 ### Chapter 29: Education & Student Success

 **Fire Prayers:**
 * May the peace of God that surpasses all understanding rest on me at school today.
 Let the peace of the Holy Spirit rest on my mind during every examination for my diploma, certificate, or degree.
 In Jesus' name, I declare that I have a sound mind in Christ Jesus today and forever more.
 * Father, as I stand in this educational institution, I trust you to be with me.
 No weapon that is formed against me through my teachers or professors will prosper.
 In the name of Jesus, I declare and decree that I will complete my course and make Jesus Christ proud.
 * In the name of Jesus, I break off and destroy every spirit of fear and anxiety that any professor or teacher is trying to put on me through any form of intimidation.
 * I break off and destroy every demonic, unrighteous word that is spoken in my classroom to pierce my ears and spirit and contaminate or brainwash me in any way.
 Let those words be destroyed in the name of Jesus Christ.
 * I rebuke every satanic or demonic plot, scheme, or while from any teacher or professor who tries to indoctrinate me in the devil's demonic theology.
 Let it be destroyed in Jesus' name.
 * In the name of Jesus and by his blood, I destroy every wicked spirit that is trying to distract me from my exams, studies, or classroom activities.
 * In Jesus' name, I destroy every devil and demon that is trying to steal the wisdom and knowledge that I will use to pass any exams or tests that I need to complete my diploma or degree.
 Lord, I thank you for bringing to my remembrance the information I need for every examination throughout my education in the name of Jesus.
 * Holy Spirit, please help me to pass my tests, graduate, and make Jesus Christ proud.
 I plead the blood of Jesus over every exam, paper, term paper, quiz, and other course requirement.
 Help me to achieve the grade that God intends.
 It will not be altered or edited by any professor or teacher in any way, shape, or form.
 In Jesus' name, amen.
-*   In Jesus' name, I destroy every entrament of the devil in any classroom setting that would target me or endanger my diploma or degree.
+* In Jesus' name, I destroy every entrapment of the devil in any classroom setting that would target me or endanger my diploma or degree.
 Lord, I thank you for making me the head and not the tail.
 In the name of Jesus, amen.
 * In Christ Jesus alone, I will succeed in everything I do.
 I will not fail, but will complete the course that is part of my purpose and my destiny.
 In Jesus's name, I pray.
 * Lord, I give you praise and worship knowing the good work I started back in elementary school continues now that I am in college.
 You will bring it to completion and continue to lead me.
 No weapon, person, or devil will stop what you, the Almighty, have started.
 I will finish the course and make Jesus Christ proud that he picked me.

 ### Chapter 30: Healing & Sickness Destruction

 **Fire Prayers:**
 * I command every evil sickness and every infirmity spirit that has been planted in my body by the devil to loose my body now in the name of Jesus.
 Name each sickness.
 Lay your hands on your head or wherever the sickness is.
 Then with the anointing and fire of the Holy Spirit, command that devil to come out in the name of Jesus.
 * by the fire of the Holy Spirit.
 I ask the Holy Spirit to purify and sanctify my body from all demonic pollution and every demonic sickness and infirmity that has gripped my body in Jesus' name.
 * I ask the fire of God to roast and completely destroy, dismantle, and uproot every sickness.
 Call out the name of any sicknesses and tell them to leave now in the name of Jesus.
 * I curse pain to its root.
 Let it shrivel up, die, and leave my body now in Jesus' name.
 * I destroy every cancer devil and cancer cell.
 I command them to leave now in the name of Jesus.
 * In Jesus' name, I destroy any issue of high blood pressure in my body.
 I destroy diabetes and command it to leave my body in the name of Jesus.
 * I release the arsenals of heaven against any oppression and depression that have overtaken my mind, heart, and thinking.
 I destroy all of it by the blood of Jesus.
 Release me now in Jesus's name.
 * I bind the strong man of sickness over my bloodline, on my father's side, and on my mother's side.
 I curse it to the root.
 Let it shrivel up and die now in the name of Jesus Christ.
 * I destroy every satanic or demonic altar and every sickness and infirmity that has been sent by witchcraft to destroy me.
 Let it be sent back to the senders and fall on their heads in Jesus' name.
 * In the name of Jesus, I destroy all premature death in my family's bloodline, in my life, and in my descendants lives.
-*   I completely and fully destroy all pharmarmacaya, including all demonic medications, pills, and treatments that have addicted my body.
+* I completely and fully destroy all pharmakeia, including all demonic medications, pills, and treatments that have addicted my body.
 I curse them to the root.
 Let them shrivel up and die.
 And let my body be healed now in Jesus' name.
 * I destroy completely and fully all asthma, all bronchitis, and all COVID 19 devils and every respiratory issue that has blocked my lungs.
 I curse them now in Jesus' name.
 * I release the anointing and fire of God through my family's bloodline all the way down to Adam and Eve to purify, sanctify, and make me whole and complete in Jesus name.
 * Father, in the name of Jesus Christ, I am healed, whole, and delivered out of the devil's hands and from every kind of infirmity spirit.
 Lord, my healer, I praise and worship you, and I give you all the glory in Jesus' name.
 Amen.

 ### Chapter 31: Premature Death Destruction